Dujiangyan: Hydrology

-Temple Sites
+Temple sites

 Two Kings Temple

 Erwang or Two Kings Temple is on the bank of the river at the foot of Mount Yulei.
 The original Wangdi Temple built in memory of an ancient Shu king was moved, so locals renamed the temple here.

 The 10,072 m2 Qing dynasty wooden complex conforms to the traditional standard of temple design except that it does not follow a north–south axis.
 The main hall, which contains a modern statue of Li Bing, opens up onto a courtyard facing an opera stage.
 On Li Bing's traditional birthday, 24th day of the 7th month of the lunar calendar, local operas were performed for the public, and on Tomb Sweeping Day a Water Throwing Festival is held.

 The rear hall contains a modern statue of the god Erlang Shen.
-Some say Erlang Shen was Li Erlang, but historic records do not confirm this, and it is possible that he was invented by locals as a false god.
+Because it would be a problem if a family had no offspring in Chinese feudal society, locals regarded this Erlang as Li Bing's son.
 Guanlantin Pavilion stands above the complex and is inscribed with wise words from Li Bing such as, When the river flows in zigzags, cut a straight channel; when the riverbed is wide and shallow, dig it deeper.

 Dragon-Taming Temple

 Fulongguan or Dragon-Taming Temple in Lidui Park was founded in the third century in honour of Fan Changsheng.
 Following Li Bing's death a hall was established here in his honour and the temple was renamed to commemorate the dragon fighting legends that surrounded him.
-It is here that Erlang Shen, the legendary son of Li Bing, is said to have chained the dragon that he and his seven friends had captured in an ambush at the River God Temple when it came to collect a human sacrifice.
+It is here that Erlang Shen, the legendary son of Li Bing, is said to have chained the dragon that he and his seven sworn brothers had captured in an ambush at the River God Temple when it came to collect a human sacrifice.
 This action is said to have protected the region from floods ever since.

 During the East Han dynasty a statue of Li Bing was placed in the river to monitor the water flow, with the level rising above his shoulders to indicate flood and falling beneath his calves to indicate drought.
 Recovered from the river in 1974 and placed on display in the main hall, this is the oldest known stone statue of a human in China.